 Reporting and Self-Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Relevant Information 5.3 Policies and due diligence processes Group Sustainability Financing Policy (GSFP): Lays out our commitment and approach to identifying, assessing, managing and mitigating risks arising from financing and capital raising activities of our non-individual clients.
 This includes seven sector guides for sectors that are most vulnerable to environmental and social risks, and those with activities that have significant potential adverse impacts on the environment and society.
 Governance Of Sustainability: Pages 43 to 47 Human Rights: Pages 72 to 73 Basic Sustainability Due Diligence: All financing and capital raising transactions for businesses (excluding SMEs), including annual reviews of financing facilities, are subject to a Basic Sustainability Due Diligence (BSDD) by our Relationship Managers.
 Enhanced Sustainability Due Diligence: Clients that are identified as exposed to high environmental or social risk are subject to an Enhanced Sustainability Due Diligence (ESDD), which is conducted by the Group Sustainability team.
 Generally, ESDD is conducted for clients who fail the BSDD, those operating in pre-identified high sustainability risk sectors, those who do not meet our Sector Guide requirements, or those who have been highlighted through credible sources to be involved in environmental or social issues.
 Group Human Rights Policy: Approved in 2022, the policy provides clarity and transparency around how human rights risks are to be managed across the Group in a manner consistent with internal and external expectations, including legal and regulatory obligations.
 No Deforestation, No Peat, and No Exploitation: In 2022, we rolled out our No Deforestation, No Peat, and No Exploitation (NDPE) policy to the palm oil, forestry and timber plantation sectors in Malaysia and Indonesia, and we are continuing to roll this out to other countries and sectors in phases.
-Pages 72 to 73 Performance Data: Pages 138 to 140 No Deforestation, No Peat, and No Exploitation: Page 71 Statement on fulfilment Statement on fulfilment of the requirements regarding Principle 5: Governance Structure for Implementation of the Principles.
+Performance Data: Pages 138 to 140 No Deforestation, No Peat, and No Exploitation: Page 71